julianchurchill/text-adventure/README.md

       * DONE generateClockMinuteHandLifetimeActions() must include clock hour hand lifetime actions
       * DONE When checking for item changes visibility was not taken into account, therefore all conditions were always positive.
 Fixed to take visibility into account.
     * DONE Check acceptance tests work
+    * Add more acceptance tests - a medium length and a full story one
     * Delete old JSON based save file in onPause if it still exists
     * Merge feature branch
   * Defensive loading... if an old JSON file doesn't load capture the exception and recover gracefully, start a clean new game